How to say it

 Medieval Spanish and Portuguese form of Elizabeth, from Hebrew Elisheva.
 Queen Isabella of Castile (Spanish Isabel) is the historical anchor; the modern Bella tree all leads back to here.

 Isabel is the medieval Spanish and Portuguese form of Elizabeth, which traveled through Provence to England and back across Europe in different spellings (Isabel in Spanish, Isabella in Italian, Isabelle in French).
 Queen Isabel I of Castile (Spanish: Isabel la Católica, 1451-1504) co-ruled with Ferdinand of Aragon, completed the Reconquista, and funded Columbus.
 The English Isabel has been in use since the medieval period.
 Common shorts: Bella, Belle, Izzy, Sabel.
-The name is often given alongside Isabella (Italian) and Isabelle (French) — the same name, different spelling traditions.
+The name is often given alongside Isabella (Italian) and Isabelle (French), the same name, different spelling traditions.

 peaked at #83 in 2003, currently #177 in 2025.

-Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–present.
+Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–2025.
+Reviewed July 2026.
 See where the names are moving

 Isabel (Spanish/Portuguese), Isabella (Italian), Isabelle (French), and Isobel (Scottish) are all the same name in different traditions.
 Isabel reads slightly more European than Isabella in US contexts.